Next-Latent Prediction Transformers Learn Compact World Models: Discussions

 \subsection{Comparison Against Current Approaches}

 In this section, we discuss the advantages of NextLat compared to prior transformer learning approaches, focusing discussions on belief-learning methods, i.e., BST and JTP.
-For readers unfamiliar with these methods, we include brief descriptions of their training objectives in \cref{app:belief-state}.
-Readers interested in further details beyond the scope of this work may refer to \citet{hu2025the} and \citet{ahn2025jtp}. \cref{tab:tinystories_compute} summarizes the training and inference parameters, training speed (in iterations per second), and gradient signal characteristics for each method on TinyStories, providing context for the discussions that follow.
+We provide brief descriptions of these methods and their training objectives in \cref{app:belief-state}.
+Motivated readers interested in further details beyond the scope of this work may refer to \citet{hu2025the} and \citet{ahn2025jtp}. \cref{tab:fineweb_compute} summarizes the training and inference parameters, training speed (in iterations per second), and gradient signal characteristics for each method on FineWeb-Edu pretraining, providing context for the discussions that follow.

 \paragraph{Computational Costs.} While BST benefits from $O(T^2)$ gradient signals per token sequence, this is a double-edged sword.
 Even with the optimized implementation of \citet{hu2025the}, training remains extremely costly because gradients must be accumulated over all $O(T^2)$ predictions of different prefix–suffix pairs.
 Moreover, BST trains two transformer encoders, further increasing compute and parameter cost.
 During inference, BST also uses both transformer encoders, one for generation and the other for scoring the likelihood of the generated sequence.
-On TinyStories, BST is over $10\times$ slower than NextLat (see \cref{tab:tinystories_compute}) in training speed.
-In contrast, NextLat with $d=1$ incurs only a minor slowdown relative to GPT (3.26 vs. 3.72 iterations/s) while achieving the same belief-state learning guarantees as BST.
+On FineWeb-Edu pretraining, BST is over $3\times$ slower than NextLat in training speed (see \cref{tab:fineweb_compute}).
+Note that this result already uses 10\% subsampling of prefix-suffix pairs to prevent out-of-memory issues; the training speed of BST would be much slower if all pairs were used for training.
+In contrast, NextLat with $d=1$ incurs negligible overhead relative to GPT while achieving the same belief-state learning guarantees as BST.